Creating Flow with OmniFocus is geared towards developing a specific workflow while also teaching the ins and outs of the task manager OmniFocus.

 You can purchase it, but you cannot download it directly to a mobile device.
 Instead, if you plan on reading on your iPad, iPhone, or Kindle, download it to your laptop or desktop and follow the included instructions to transfer it to your mobile device.

-Wait for iTunes to recognize the device (it will appear in the left-hand column of the iTunes application).
+- Wait for iTunes to recognize the device (it will appear in the top right of the iTunes application).

 1) Turn on the Kindle.